zacharysgoldberg/nhtsa-fars-elt-dashboard/README.md

 - **dbt** is used to:
   - Define data models (staging, intermediate, marts)
   - Create views and tables optimized for analytical queries
-  - Document model lineage and structure for team use
   - Apply tests for data quality and integrity

 ### 4. **Visualize**
 - **Apache Superset** connects to the modeled data schema.
 - Dashboards and charts include:
-  - Fatalities by state and time
+  - Fatalities by conditions and demographics
-  - Vehicle and driver demographics
   - Trend analysis over multiple years

 ---